MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/venue-map-module/venuemapoptions-object.md

 ---
 title: "VenueMapsOptions Object | Microsoft Docs"
-description: Describes the VenueMapsOptions object and details its properties and the VenueMapMetadataLoader method. ms.custom: "" ms.date: "06/12/2020" ms.reviewer: ""
+description: Describes the VenueMapsOptions object that is used to customize how a Venue file is read and loaded via the VenueMapFactory and details its properties and the VenueMapMetadataLoader method. ms.custom: "" ms.date: "06/12/2020" ms.reviewer: ""